-Have you come across Google My Business spam and you want to report it?
+Have you encountered Google Business Profile spam and want to report it?
 If so, there are two ways to report fake business listings to have them removed.

-Report a fake Google map location by clicking on the “suggest an edit” button found just under the phone number on the active map listing.
+Report a fake Google My Business location by clicking on the “suggest an edit” button found just under the phone number on the active map listing.

-Here in South Florida, we have a problem with business owners who are rampant at spamming Google My Business (GMB) by creating multiple addresses.
-This practice reminds me of the spam SEO tactics of the early 2000’s where website owners practiced keyword stuffing to try to rank their web pages higher in search results.
+Here in South Florida, we have a problem with business owners who are rampant at spamming Google Business Profile which was previously known as Google My Business (GMB), by creating multiple addresses.
+This practice reminds me of the spam SEO tactics of the early 2000s, where website owners practiced keyword stuffing to try to rank their web pages higher in search results.

-Google provides two options for reporting fraudulent business listings that show up in in map location results.
+Google provides two options for reporting fraudulent business listings that show up in map location results.
 The easiest way to report a fake map location is to use the “suggest an edit” feature to submit a removal request.
-If it doesn’t work, Google provides an additional online tool to report spam called the Business Redressal Complaint form.
+If it doesn’t work, Google provides an additional online tool called the Business Redressal Complaint form to report spam.

-There is nothing more frustrating than a local competitor who goes out of their way to fill up Google Maps with fake business location listings.
-The tactic, if we can even call it that, is simply just another form of spam.
+Nothing is more frustrating than a local competitor who goes out of their way to fill up Google Maps with fake business location listings.
+If we can even call it that, the tactic is another form of spam.
 Businesses are creating multiple business listings for the same company to saturate local map results.
-It hinders other small business owners who are using white-hat tactics to get their business listings to rank higher in Google Map results.
+It hinders other small business owners from using white-hat tactics to get their business listings to rank higher in Google Map results.

 Search Engine World Explains How Fake Map Listings Hurt Millions of Businesses & Consumers

-In June of 2019, Search Engine World wrote an informative article about Google’s inability to stop these spam listings.
-You can read it here: Millions of fake Google Maps listings hurt real business and consumers
+In June 2019, Search Engine World wrote an informative article about Google’s inability to stop these spam listings.
+You can read it here: Millions of fake Google Maps listings hurt real businesses and consumers.

 How Are Businesses Able To Create Multiple Fake Business Listings?

-From our experience in combating fake map locations, companies usually create multiple Google accounts rather than just using a single account to spam Google.
-It’s much easier for them to fly under the radar only having 2-3 fake business listings per account.
+From our experience combating fake map locations, companies usually create multiple Google accounts rather than just using a single account to spam Google.
+It’s much easier for them to fly under the radar, only having 2-3 fake business listings per account.

-The second thing these companies do is finding empty commercial spaces in local areas that are vacant.
-The fake Google business owner will claim the address as their own through Google My Business who is none the wiser.
-Another way businesses can fake having multiple locations in different cities is to have a virtual address provided by local businesses who offer PO boxes and shipping services.
+The second thing these companies do is find empty commercial spaces in vacant local areas.
+The fake Google business owner will claim the address as their own through Google Business Profile, who is none the wiser.
+Another way businesses can fake having multiple locations in different cities is to have a virtual address provided by local companies that offer PO boxes and shipping services.

 We have even seen and reported some fake business listings using addresses of existing businesses.
 These business owners have no clue they are sharing their address with a business listing spammer.

-How To Report A Spam Google My Business Listing
+How To Report A Spam Google Business Profile

-It’s easy to report spam listings however before you do, please don’t submit these reports hastily.
-Take some time to gather information to support your request for removal.
-Just stating they are violating GMB guidelines, is not enough.
+It’s easy to report spam listings; however, before you do, please don’t submit these reports hastily.
+Take some time to gather information to support your removal request.
+Just stating they are violating GMB guidelines is not enough.

 Using The Business Listing “Suggest An Edit” To Report A Fake Location

-This is the easiest and the fastest way to report a fake Google My Business location.
-Search for the business name in Google Maps to see all of the results.
-Click on the business you want to report as a fake location to see all of the listing information.
+This is the easiest and fastest way to report a fake Google Business Profile/Google My Business location.
+Search for the business name in Google Maps to see the results.
+Click on the business you want to report as a fake location to see all the listing information.

 Remove This Place From Google Maps

-After you click on “suggest an edit”, choose the “remove this place” option.
-A popup box will appear and this is where you will pick one of 2 choices for reporting a fake business location.
+After you click “suggest an edit,” choose the “remove this place” option.
+A popup box will appear, where you will pick one of 2 choices for reporting a fake business location.
 Some of the reporting options will require some investigation work and supporting documents.

 Duplicate of another place